catheraaine/nerd-girls-blog/content/blog/090119-september-welcome/index.md

 ---
-title: September Welcome and October's Book Club
+title: September Welcome
 date: "2019-09-01"
 authorName: "The Nerd Girls"
 authorClass: "all"
 description: "Welcome to the blog!
-October's Book club read is Aurora Rising."
+October's Book club read is <i>Aurora Rising</i>."
 ---
 ## Welcome to the Blog